 A limited number of fellowships are available to nationally-competitive new doctoral students through the Dean’s Ph.D.
 Fellowship Program.

-The SPHHS and the Graduate School will offer non-working fellowships to new doctoral student applicants.
-The intent of this program is to recruit top-quality doctoral students, and not to support students currently in the SPHHS.
-A total of $50,000 will be allocated to this program.
+Description: The Dean of the SPHHS will offer up to five Ph.D. non-working fellowships to nationally-competitive new graduate student applicants.
+The intent of this program is to facilitate the recruitment of top-quality doctoral students and not to support students currently in the SPHHS.

 Application and Evaluation Process:

-- A review panel will consider all applications, recommend a funding amount which may differ from that requested on the application, and provide those recommendations to the Dean.
+- A review panel will consider all applications and provide recommendations to the Dean.

-- The Dean or the Dean’s committee will make a final decision in time to offer the potential student funding at the time of his or her acceptance into the specific department’s Ph.D. program.
+- The Dean or the Dean’s committee will make a final decision in time to offer the potential student funding along with his or her acceptance into the specific department’s Ph.D. program.

 - To be considered for a continuation of the fellowship into a second year, applicants must electronically submit evidence of excellent academic standing and a copy of their external fellowship proposal and its evaluation (if available) to Carey Simos (email@example.com) with a copy to Dean Marjorie Aelion (firstname.lastname@example.org) and Associate Dean Joseph Hamill (email@example.com).